claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 The information regarding the the neutron path
 The program writes the informations regarding the single steps and the full event in two different files:

 - **step.txt**: in which there are informations regarding the position of the interaction, the energy of the neutron and the type of interaction.
-The column called *face* takes in consideration the face in which the particle has been generated in the EST mode (see *physical characteristics* paragraph) and shows the position in which the particles are produced.

-	*event, step, position (x,y,z), face, type of interaction and energy of the neutron after the interaction*
+	*event, step, position (x,y,z),type of interaction and energy of the neutron after the interaction*

 - **event.txt**: in which information about the final event are saved.
 The file keep sign of

-	*event number, total number of steps for the single event, final position of the neutron and face*
+	*event number, total number of steps for the single event, final position of the neutron*